Chris Hatton Jr.

-Christopher Hatton Jr. (born October 24, 1995) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 09 for Chris Hatton.
+Christopher Hatton Jr. (born October 24, 1995) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 09 for Chris Hatton.

 Hatton has also previously competed in the SMART Modified Tour, the NASCAR Weekly Series, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)